-In the federated architectural style, shown in the right side of Figure 2, healthcare data remains at its HIT source(s), and is made remotely accessible on demand.
+In the federated architectural style, shown in the right side of Figure 2, medical data remains at its HIS source(s), and is made remotely accessible on demand.
 In this classic approach, a global database query is submitted, broken down into constituent local queries, processed at the remote sources, with results collected and formatted for presentation to the user.
 There are many advantages to this style.
-First, since healthcare data remains under the governance of the HIT source(s), the central portions of such architectures can remain relatively lightweight and process ad-hoc data queries on demand.
+First, since medical data remains under the governance of the HIS source(s), the central portions of such architectures can remain relatively lightweight and process ad-hoc data queries on demand.
 As a result, federated solutions lower the amount of sensitive data that is shared and avoid making a priori assumptions about the value of data that an exchange participant may offer.
 Second, the data that is provided by a federated solution should be the most up-to-date version available since the federated user is accessing the federation in real-time.
-Third, the nature of federated solutions promotes scalability in terms of adding new HIT sources to an exchange network.
+Third, the nature of federated solutions promotes scalability in terms of adding new HIS sources to an exchange network.
 There are also some significant disadvantages.
-First, the availability of data depends on the availability of the providing HIT source(s) and may therefore be unpredictable, e.g., patient records stored in a physician's office EHR may be unavailable after office hours.
-Second, performance bottlenecks are possible, e.g., the major hospital's EHR in a region may be accessed from numerous physician offices on a daily basis; if such access impacts performance to delay patient care, the result can be catastrophic.
+First, the availability of data depends on the availability of the providing HIS source(s) and may therefore be unpredictable., e.g., patient records stored in a physician's office EHR may be unavailable after office hours.
+Second, performance bottlenecks are possible, e.g., the major hospital's EMR in a region may be accessed from numerous physician offices on a daily basis; if such access impacts performance to delay patient care, the result can be catastrophic.
 Third, security and monitoring of activities may be challenging in federated solutions, especially controlling and restricting access to sensitive data required distributed security models.

-To overcome some of the fundamental issues of the federated approach, it can be extended by replication, as shown in the middle portion of Figure 2, which introduces an additional repository for each HIT source housed on an edge server.
-Since each repository is periodically updated, one advantage is that there is no impact on patient care on the HIT source.
+To overcome some of the fundamental issues of the federated approach, it can be extended by replication, as shown in the middle portion of Figure 2, which introduces an additional repository for each HIS source housed on an edge server.
+Since each repository is periodically updated, one advantage is that there is no impact on patient care on the HIS source.
 A second advantage is that the data integration to the edge servers gives each participant fine-grained control about which data is shared in an exchange, therefore preserving local governance choices.
-Third, the replicated repositories can be optimized towards performance and availability, with minimal impact (typically only during offloading time) on HITs that are actively used for providing care.
+Third, the replicated repositories can be optimized towards performance and availability, with minimal impact (typically only during offloading time) on HISs that are actively used for providing care.
 However, there are some disadvantages.
-First, the data that is offloaded from HIT source(s) may not always be up-to-date; periodic updates may be limited to minimize impact on the usage of the HIT source(s); for patient care, this is a problem since medical providers always require the latest patient data.
-Second, the information may be out of sync, e.g., the same patient that has data in two or more different HIT(s)
+First, the data that is offloaded from HIS source(s) may not always be up-to-date; periodic updates may be limited in order to minimize impact on the usage of the HIS source(s); for patient care, this is a problem since medical providers always require the latest patient data.
+Second, the information may be out of sync, e.g., the same patient that has data in two or more different HIS(s) may have an inconsistent view if the update periods differ per source.
+Third, security and monitoring remain just as challenging as with a federated approach.